UoB-COMSM0166/2025-group-20/README.md

 <h3>Sequence Diagram</h3>

-The way in which these classes communicate and interact over time whilst the user interacts with the system is detailed in the Sequence Diagram linked below:
+The way in which these classes communicate and interact over time during a standard user interaction with the system is detailed in the Sequence Diagram below:

 ![mermaid-diagram-2025-05-11-175506](https://github.com/user-attachments/assets/2522f7a8-d8da-401f-89d0-5b39e424f7ee)

 <p align="center">
-  <b>Figure 6. </b><i>Sequence diagram of the game (linked)</i>
+  <b>Figure 6. </b><i>Sequence diagram of the main gameplay loop</i>
 </p>

-(To navigate the diagram file CTRL + Scroll to zoom, SHIFT + Click and Drag to move around) Yet again we have omitted constructors, getters and setters that aren’t absolutely necessary to display the communication as well as minor functions for simplicity and ease of reading.
-It models the standard interaction users will have with the system further showing the strong composition relationship between the GameManager, TutorialManager and the other classes and how integral they are to the game's logic and organisation.
-It demonstrates that due to the need for draw(), setup() and various other P5 library functions to be not attached to an object, the sketch.js contains these functions to act as a “main” file and as a user interface between the user and the Game Manager.
+It models the standard interaction users will have with the system during the game play loop and demonstrates the integral role of the GameManager and how it utilises and organises the other classes.

 ## Implementation
 <h3>Challenge 1: A suitable hitbox mechanism</h3>